Claude Martin: Career

-Claude Martin's different facets

 As soldier

 Martin began his career as a dragoon and remained essentially a soldier throughout his life, a fighter and a strategist which explains his extraordinary success in life in spite of tremendous odds.

 Beginning with the French East India Company he was quick to realise the changing power dynamics and chose to build his army career with the British East India Company.
 He was recognized for his military talents and got important experience in various military encounters.
 His administrative acumen was also well known and it was his reputation that made Shuja-ud-daulah the Nawab of Awadh to request for his services at Lucknow.

 His service at the court of Nawab Asaf-ud-Daulah together with supplementary aids to the company during the attack on Tipu at Seringpatnam shows that his strategic skills remained intact even in his later years.
 He was promoted to the ranks of Colonel (in 1793) and Major General (in 1795) being an extraordinary case, since no alien soldier in the Company Army was allowed to rise above the rank of Major.

 As architect and builder

 Coming from Lyon, Martin must have acquired an eye for imposing architecture from his childhood days in his beautiful home town.

 His architectural skills were much in demand at Lucknow and his nearness to Nawab Asaf-ud-daula gave him a unique opportunity to participate in the making of modern Lucknow.
 Martin moved to Lucknow almost at the same time when Asaf-ud-daula shifted the Capital to Lucknow.
 Asaf-ud-daulah and Claude Martin became chief architects of the city of Lucknow.

 Raj Bhavan (Hindi for 'Government House') is the official residence of the governor of Uttar Pradesh.
 Raj Bhavan used to be called Kothi Hayat Baksh.
 Major General Claude Martin drew the layout of the building in 1798 after Nawab Asaf-ud-daula, the East India Company made Sadaat Ali Khan its new ruler.
 The new ruler liked the buildings designed by Claude Martin.
-The contract for the construction of Kothi was undertaken by Martin as requested by Saadar Ali Khan.
+The contract for the construction of Kothi was undertaken by Martin as requested by Saadat Ali Khan.

 Some of the buildings of Lucknow which have Martin's distinctive touch are: Farhad Baksh, Asafi Kothi, Bibiapur, Barowen and of course the Constantia.

 Most of Martin's buildings were unique and were copied extensively by other designers keeping in mind their defence against military attack.